 Visit our COVID19 Updates on our website for the most recent updates and announcements.

-- While we do typically follow school districts for decisions such as weather emergency closures & holidays, we do not plan to strictly follow if school districts in the community decide to close.
-We plan to follow our increased prevention protocols mentioned in these FAQs unless one of the criteria below are met.
+While we do typically follow school districts for decisions such as weather emergency closures & holidays, we do not plan to strictly follow if school districts in the community decide to close.
+We plan to follow our increased prevention protocols mentioned in these FAQs unless the criteria below is met.

 - If any civil authority will require us to close.
 This can come from the Federal, State, County or City government as well Community Care Licensing Office, who regulates all Child Care and Preschools across California.